nkoturovic/nixos-dotfiles/README.md

 sudo nixos-rebuild switch --flake .#kotur-pc
 ```

-To avoid using .#kotur-pc, you can create a symlink
+To avoid using .#kotur-pc, you can create a symlink - is it possible??

 ```sh
 cd /etc/